This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 Here are a few tips I have for making creamy chicken enchiladas:

-- Cook your chicken ahead of time as a time saver, especially if you are making them as a weeknight dinner.
+- Cook your chicken ahead of time as a time saver, especially if you are making them for a weeknight dinner.

-- Consider making enough for another meal like Chicken Pot Pie, Chicken Dumplings, or Chicken Cobb (recipes linked).
+- Consider making enough for another meal like Chicken Pot Pie, Chicken Dumplings, or salad with green goddess dressing recipe (recipes linked).

 - Use rotisserie chicken or any leftover chicken for the quickest prep.

-Here’s two easy way of preparing your chicken breasts.
-One is on the stove top, and the other is in the Instant Pot.
+Here are two easy ways to make your own shredded chicken breasts: one on the stovetop and the other in the Instant Pot.

-Stove top: Use a skillet with a tight-fitting lid, add chicken breasts.
-Cover with water and several generous pinches of salt or chicken broth.
+Stove top: Use a skillet with a tight-fitting lid, and add the chicken breasts.
+Cover with water and several generous pinches of salt or use chicken broth instead of water.

-Bring to a boil, put on the lid, turn down the heat to simmer and cook for 30 minutes.
-Let cool and dice or shred meat.
+Bring to a boil, add the lid, turn down the heat to simmer, and cook for 30 minutes.
+Let cool, then dice or shred the meat.

-Cook at high pressure for 8-10 minutes, the allow the pressure to release naturally for 10 minutes.
+Cook at high pressure for 8-10 minutes, then allow the pressure to release naturally for 10 minutes.
 After that, turn the lever (protect your hands from the heat!) to quickly release the pressure.

 Low Carb options